OpenFAST/openfast/docs/source/install/index.rst

 Guidelines and procedures for obtaining precompiled binaries or compiling OpenFAST from source code are described here.
-While there are multiple ways to achieve the same outcome, the OpenFAST team has developed a comprehensive and well though out system for compiling the source code.
+While there are multiple ways to achieve the same outcome, the OpenFAST team has developed a comprehensive and well thought out system for compiling the source code.
 Thus, the methods described here are the only officially supported and maintained paths for obtaining an OpenFAST executable.

 For Windows users only, precompiled binaries are available as described in the :ref:`download_binaries` section.
 For all platforms, OpenFAST is configured